 Velocity is one of the planning tool used to estimate the speed of the work and time of completion of the project.
 The calculation of velocity is done by reviewing the work team has successfully completed during earlier sprints; for example, if the team completed 5 stories during a two-week sprint and each story was worth 3 story points, then the team’s velocity is 15 story points per sprint.

 14. According to you what are some qualities that a good agile tester must have?

-A competent agile tester must possess following qualities:
+A competent agile tester must possess the following qualities:

 - They should be capable of understanding the requirements quickly.

 - An agile tester should be aware of all the agile principles and concepts and values as listed down in an agile manifesto.